How long will it take to get connected?

 Can I buy or rent the box?

-We plan to have both buy and rent options for the box (also called an ONT (Optical Network Terminal), or CPE (Customer Premises Equipment).
-Right now, the fiber modem is included with the one time connection fee.
+We have both buy and rent options for the box (also called an ONT (Optical Network Terminal), or CPE (Customer Premises Equipment).
+Your first box is included free with the one time connection fee.

 How long does fiber last?

-Fiber typically lasts thirty years or more.
-Studies indicate that homes with fiber connections typically sell for $5,000 to $7,000 more than homes without fiber.
+Fiber typically lasts thirty years or longer if undisturbed.
+Studies indicate that homes with fiber connections generally sell for $5,000 to $7,000 more than homes without fiber.
 It is a better investment than adding a new deck or upgrading a master bath, both of which cost more than fiber and return less when you sell your home.

 How do I pay for it?